roman-mueller/puppet-docs/source/background/ssl/https.markdown

 HTTPS and Puppet
 -----

-Puppet uses HTTPS for all of its traffic; puppet agent nodes act as clients and request their catalogs from the puppet master server.
+Puppet uses HTTPS for all of its traffic; Puppet agent nodes act as clients and request their catalogs from the Puppet master server.

 Since Puppet uses HTTPS, it requires a certificate-based PKI, which in turn requires public key cryptography.
 (Hence the prior articles in this series.)

 ### Client Authentication

-Most of Puppet's HTTP endpoints require client authentication, so the puppet master can ensure nodes are authorized before serving configuration catalogs.
+Most of Puppet's HTTP endpoints require client authentication, so the Puppet master can ensure nodes are authorized before serving configuration catalogs.

-This means that both puppet master servers and puppet agent nodes must have their own certificates.
+This means that both Puppet master servers and Puppet agent nodes must have their own certificates.

 However, certain endpoints can be used without client authentication, mostly so that new nodes can retrieve a copy of the CA certificate, submit CSRs, and retrieve their signed certificates.